ThePieBaker90/On-The-Rim/Traits/Genes/Ability Genes/Run 'n' Gun.md

 - **[[Metabolic Efficiency]]:**
 	- -2
 - **Effects:**
 	- Carriers of this gene may attack with a firearm as a bonus action if they dashed as an action this turn.
-This gives -2 to hit with the attack and -10ft of movement speed to the caster.
+If they do this, they have -2 to hit with the attack and their [[Movement|Movement Speed]] is slowed by 10ft. to the caster.